 The Edward Hopper House Museum & Study Center, 82 North Broadway, Nyack, NY

 Edward Hopper didn’t fit neatly into any of the artistic movements of his time.
 By breaking the mold, he solidified his place in American art history.One the painter’s birthplace and family home, the Edward Hopper House honors his legacy through artifacts, photographs, and exhibitions of artists that he inspired over the years.
 A dynamic calendar of events includes art talks, family art workshops, and jazz in the garden.

-Bethal Woods Center for the Arts, 200 Hurd Rd, Bethal, NY
+Bethel Woods Center for the Arts, 200 Hurd Rd, Bethel, NY

-Located just over a two-hour drive from NYC, Bethal Woods Center for the Arts stands on the site where the original Woodstock festival was held in 1969.
+Located just over a two-hour drive from NYC, Bethel Woods Center for the Arts stands on the site where the original Woodstock festival was held in 1969.
 Travel back to the time of love, peace, and music through immersive exhibitions that dazzle the eyes and ears.
-Giving unparallel access to this a pivotal moment in American history for music, art, and politics, the museum’s permanent collection features period photographs, film footage, newspaper, clothing, jewelry, posters, and other treasures.
+Giving unparalleled access to this pivotal moment in American history for music, art, and politics, the museum’s permanent collection features period photographs, film footage, newspaper, clothing, jewelry, posters, and other treasures.

 Storm King Art Center, 1 Museum Rd, New Windsor, NY